Robot Modeling

 - Blocks of

-code can be given names and used multiple times xacro
+xmlcode can be given names and used multiple times xacrofiles can include otherxacrofiles.

 For example, the Baxter robot has two identical arms.
 With URDF you would